Yushamsi/Yushamsi/README.md

 I'm currently a Machine Learning Engineer at a health tech start-up, working on generative AI systems and agentic workflows.
 I have a background in AI, datascience, neuroscience and biochemistry.
 My core interests lie in AI and its intersections with health tech, education, and neuroscience.

 ---
+🚧 I’m currently working on this page 🙃

-### 👀 I’m interested in:
+👀 I’m interested in AI agents, real-world workflows, and where neuroscience and biochemistry meet tech.
-- AI agents and real-world AI workflows
-- Neuroscience, biochemistry, and their intersection with technology
-- Making tech that’s useful, meaningful, and human-centred

----

-### 🌱 I’m learning:
-- Advanced agent orchestration and multi-step workflows
-- React and Next.js for building clean, interactive frontends
-- Better ways to ship full-stack AI products

----
+🌱 I’m learning advanced agent workflows and full-stack AI product development.

-### 💬 Ask me about:
-- Creating AI agents that go beyond chat — with memory, tools, and clear goals
+💬 Ask me about building AI agents with memory, tools, and goals — and turning vague ideas into working systems.
-- Collaborating across technical and non-technical teams to build useful tools
-- Turning vague product goals into clear, workable AI designs

----

-### 💞️ I’m looking to collaborate on:
+💞️ I’m looking to collaborate on impactful tech in health, education, and beyond.
-- Health tech, MedTech, DentTech, EdTech, and anything in between
-- AI tools with a clear purpose and real impact
-- Meaningful, small-scale tools that make a real difference
-- Ambitious projects with focus and depth

 ---

 ### ⚙️ Technologies